 ‘Drop Ceiling’ implements an open-source hardware and software system to transform ubiquitous office lighting into an interactive installation.
-It responds to the movement and position of people on the sidewalk using data from a LIDAR sensor array.
+It responds to the movement and position of people on the sidewalk using a Computer Vision system created from an array of standard security cameras.
+The installation showcases new methods of playful re-use via open data protocols.

 Each lighting unit is constructed from three 2 ft X 2ft LED ceiling lights that are connected via 3D printed connectors.
 A custom hardware controller dynamically adjusts the brightness of each panel by interfacing with its standard 0 – 10V dimming protocol.
-All four of the units are networked together to allow them to uniformly respond to the position information from the LIDAR sensor.
+All four of the units are networked together to allow them to uniformly respond to the position information from the Computer Vision system.
+The vision system utilizes the standard Real Time Streaming Protocol (RTSP) available in security cameras to create a custom tracking model that is focused on data privacy.
 Over time, the panels will develop an animated language to communicate with passers-by throughout the day and night.

 This work is the latest in a research series from Puckett Research & Design that investigates how contemporary forms of Machine Vision can be re-purposed for playful interactions.
 All control software and design files are available via the Drop Ceiling Github.